Last Updated on January 25, 2021

 - Get good at trading

-What are some resources to learn quantitative reading?
+What are some Resources to Learn Quantitative Trading?

 - Evaluation and Optimization of Trading Strategies – Pardo (Good insights on basic quantitative methods on building and testing trading strategies.)